 Carol Dinerstein Director, Business Development 781-972-5471 | dinerstein@healthtech.com Looking for additional ways to drive leads to your sales team?

 Cambridge Healthtech Institute can help!

-We offer clients numerous options for custom lead generation programs to address their marketing and sales needs, including: - Live Webinars - Podcasts - White Papers - And More! - Market Surveys Benefits of working with Cambridge Healthtech Institute for your lead generation needs: - Your campaign will receive targeted promotion to Cambridge Healthtech Institute's unparalleled database of over 800,000 individuals, all of whom are involved in all sectors of the life sciences - lists can be segmented based on geography, research area, title and industry. - All custom lead generation programs are promoted through our experienced marketing team that will develop and drive targeted campaigns to drive awareness and leads to your lead generation program. - For our webinar programs, we offer assistance in procuring speakers for your web symposia through our extensive roster of industry recognized speakers across multiple disciplines within life sciences, as well as providing an experienced moderator and dedicated operations team that will coordinate all efforts. - If choosing a white paper program, we can offer editorial experience and provide an industry recognized author to write your white paper.
-Premier Sponsors:
+We offer clients numerous options for custom lead generation programs to address their marketing and sales needs, including: Live Webinars - PodcastsAnd More! - White PapersMarket Surveys - e Benefits of working with Cambridge Healthtech Institute for your lead generation needs: - Your campaign will receive targeted promotion to Cambridge Healthtech Institute's unparalleled database of over 800,000 individuals, all of whom are involved in all sectors of the life sciences - lists can be segmented based on geography, research area, title and industry. - All custom lead generation programs are promoted through our experienced marketing team that will develop and drive targeted campaigns to drive awareness and leads to your lead generation program. - For our webinar programs, we offer assistance in procuring speakers for your web symposia through our extensive roster of industry recognized speakers across multiple disciplines within life sciences, as well as providing an experienced moderator and dedicated operations team that will coordinate all efforts. - If choosing a white paper program, we can offer editorial experience and provide an industry recognized author to write your white paper.